Skip to content

 Steve Veres

 He has also been a leader in climate justice, investing nearly $4 billion to modernize buildings across all 9 campuses.
-With another term, Steven will continue to advocate for the needs of educators and students.
+In this new term, Steven will continue to advocate for the needs of educators and students.

 LA County Supervisor, District 3